gem/oq-engine/doc/adv-manual/general.rst

      for mag, grp in events.groupby(['mag']):
          print(mag, len(grp))   # number of events per group

-If you want to now the number of events per realization and per stochastic event set you can just refine the `groupby` clause, using the list ``['mag', 'rlz_id', 'ses_id']`` instead of simply ``['mag']``.
+If you want to know the number of events per realization and per stochastic event set you can just refine the `groupby` clause, using the list ``['mag', 'rlz_id', 'ses_id']`` instead of simply ``['mag']``.